About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 Google explains features — not behavior

 Google Help tells you what Audience signals are, but not what they do.
-They describe signals as “guidance,” but they never explain how that guidance shapes early learning, influences spend distribution, or determines the quality of your initial data.
+They describe signals as “guidance,” (Google refers to these as 'audience suggestions' in their documentation), but they never explain how that guidance shapes early learning, influences spend distribution, or determines the quality of your initial data.
 That gap is where advertisers get confused.

 Advertisers are left guessing what signals actually control